jtmurphysr/MusicTimeMachin/README.md

 - Playlist creation with custom name
 - Default playlist names include relevant dates (historical date for Billboard, today's date for SoundCloud)
 - Saves track lists to text files for reference
+- Clean object-oriented design with separation of concerns:
+  - Scrapers focus solely on data extraction
+  - PlaylistBuilder handles all Spotify interactions
-- Clean object-oriented design for easy extension
+- Modular architecture for easy extension with new chart sources
 - Environment variable management for secure credential storage

 ## Installation